 University of Birmingham, UK, LLB (Hons), 1989; Solicitors Final Examination (Distinction), 1990.

-1992 – Admitted as a solicitor in England and Wales (does not practise as an English solicitor)
+1992 – Admitted as a solicitor in England and Wales (not practising)

 2001 – Admitted as an attorney-at-law in the Cayman Islands

-2008 – Admitted as a solicitor in Ireland (does not practise as an Irish solicitor)
+2008 – Admitted as a solicitor in Ireland (not practising)